 Having successfully completed this module you will be able to:

-- Display a basic knowledge of a range of perspectives and methods on which sociology and anthropology draws
+- Display a basic knowledge of a range of perspectives and methods on which sociology and criminology draw

 - Understand the distinctive properties of everyday life and the ways they are evident in different sites of everyday practice.

 - Understand the relationship between personal opinion, argument and evidence in relation to the study of everyday life

 - Engage in active and critical reading, effective notetaking, effective oral and written communication.

 The study of ‘everyday life’ is basic to the study of sociology and criminology but what exactly do we mean by the term?
 What does it include and exclude?
 And what is the relation between the knowledge that we already bring to the module in comparison with sociological and criminological knowledge?
 This module will introduce a range of concepts and perspectives that have been applied in the study of everyday life and illustrate their ability to throw new light on aspects of day to day life that are usually taken for granted.
 It will explore everyday life through its intersections with power relations associated with class, youth, gender and sexuality.

 Learning and Teaching

 Resources & Reading list